Danhayes3008/London-Tourisum-Charts/README.md

-Marie O on slack chat room helped me by viewing the dashboard and giving some feedback back about the ux. she has suggested the following changes to imrove the site:
+Marie O on slack chat room helped me by viewing the dashboard and giving some feedback back about the ux. she has suggested the following changes to improve the site:

 - change the footer background colour